margaretmf/margaretmf.github.io/poetryandcreativewriting.md

 The lone bird perches on the electric wire.
 The lone bird mounts on the street sign.
 The lone bird glides with the wind.
+The lone bird pecking at the lead.e
+The lone bird flapping his wings just above the ground.

 <br>